 Group 50: Range Rover Sport 5.0ltr V8

 If you want to keep the cost of your insurance as low as possible, look for cars in the lower insurance groups.
-You can find out what cars sit in what groups on the Parker's website.
+You can find out which group your car is in on the Parker's website.

-There are certain types of car which are tricky to find cover for.
+There are certain types of cars which are tricky to find cover for.
 Not all car insurance companies will offer policies for:

 American or imported vehicles

-Insurers will offer extra cover options to try and increase the cost of your insurance, but they could give you valuable protection if you use them.
+Many car insurance providers offer extra cover options.
+These come at an additional cost to your main premium, but they could give you valuable protection if you use them.
 Common add-ons include:

 Legal cover: This covers expenses if you have to take legal action after an accident.
 Here is more on how legal cover will protect you.